x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-on-office-365-and-on-prem.md

   v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com include:third_party_cloud_service.com -all
   ```

-### Things of Note
+### More information

-It should be noted that there should be considerations made when using hybrid deployments between On-premise and Office 365.
-To learn more about this, please see [Exchange Server hybrid deployments](https://docs.microsoft.com/en-us/exchange/exchange-hybrid)
+There are additional considerations in hybrid deployments between on-premise Exchange and Office 365.
+For more information, see [Exchange Server hybrid deployments](https://docs.microsoft.com/exchange/exchange-hybrid).

 ## See also